-- A visual arts/design portfolio should include 2-D and 3-D works executed in any medium that demonstrate both creativity and a grasp of basic artistic techniques and principles.
+- A visual arts/design portfolio should include 2-D and 3-D works that demonstrate both creativity and a grasp of basic artistic techniques and principles.

 - A portfolio composed of digital or time-based media should demonstrate a basic mastery of the concepts of composition as well as effective use of software or other relevant digital tools.

 - A performing arts audition, whether performed on-site or submitted digitally, should demonstrate strong characterization, energy and physical commitment to the role.

 - An equestrian riding portfolio should demonstrate the applicant's skill with riding, jumping and/or dressage as well as experience and level of performance.

 - A writing portfolio should demonstrate the applicant's ability to create clear and compelling copy across a variety of genres.